Concepts

 Basics

-ReactESP is an asynchronous programming library for the ESP32 platform.
+ReactESP is an asynchronous programming and event loop library for the ESP32 platform.
 SensESP builds on top of ReactESP and uses it extensively under the hood.
 If you want to build more complex programs on top of SensESP or want to hack on SensESP internals, some basic understanding on the ReactESP basic concepts is highly useful.

 First, an example: